stkenison/HighSpeedTensileTester/README.md

 # High-Speed Tensile Tester Data Collection and Calibration

 ## Introduction
-This Python script is designed to collect and process data from a high-speed tensile testing setup using an NI DAQ system.
+This Python script is designed to collect and process data from a high-speed tensile testing setup using an NI myDAQ system.
 The script allows users to calibrate ultrasonic and load cell sensors, perform tensile tests, and visualize the collected data through plots.

 The program follows a structured workflow:
 - **Calibration**: Guides the user through calibrating the ultrasonic sensor and load cell.